The Christmas Bush or Tree is a series of different plants that grow in almost every state.

 Victorian Christmas Bush Prostanthera lasianthos grows in Victoria, Queensland, New South Wales, Australian Capital Territory, and Tasmania.
 It has lovely white, pink or purplish flowers which bloom in summer and provide nectar to birds.
 This Christmas Bush has another great plus in that it provides a protective habitat for birds to hide amongst.

 South Australian and Tasmanian Christmas Bush Bursaria spinosa grows in all states except Western Australia.
 Not only do its small cream coloured flowers smell sweet and look like stars, but this plant is a favourite for many butterflies.
-Eltham or Dull Copper butterflies, Bright or Dark Copper butterflies, and Bathurst or Purple Copper butterflies all love to eat the leaves of this plant and lay their eggs on it.
+Eltham or Dull Copper butterflies, Bright or Dark Copper butterflies, and Bathurst or Purple Copper butterflies all eat the leaves of this plant and lay their eggs on it.
 This Christmas Bush also provides a great home for many different kinds of birds to build their nests in.
-Tassie locals have an added present from this Christmas Bush - its fruits attract Green Rosellas to come and have a feed.
-It's the Christmas Bush that just keeps on giving!
+Tassie locals have an added present from this Christmas Bush - its fruits attract Green Rosellas.

 The West Australian Christmas Tree's golden blossoms burst with brilliant colour and a sweet honey smell.
 The West Australian Christmas Tree is a kind of mistletoe, and like all mistletoes, it provides food for many insects, birds and mammals at times when other food is scarce.
-Birds like honeyeaters love mistletoes, and some butterflies lay their eggs on them so that their larvae can make a meal of it.
+Birds like honeyeaters love mistletoes, and some butterflies lay their eggs on them so that their larvae can feed from it.
 Birds also love to nest in mistletoe as it provides shade and protection.

 The West Australian Christmas Tree is the largest mistletoe in the world.
 Mistletoes are not weeds and have co-evolved with Australian plants.
 They are semi-parasitic plants and are uncommon in healthy bush, but are greatly appreciated by many Australian animals, birds and insects as a food source and nesting area.

-The New South Wales Christmas Bush is a tricky character.
-The vibrant red ’flowers’ that this tree is known for aren’t actually flowers at all.
-The tree sends out its real flowers in spring, and these are relatively modest—small, cream coloured, star-like and a little bit stinky.
+The vibrant red "flowers" of the New South Wales Christmas Bush aren't actually flowers at all.
+The tree sends out its real flowers in spring, and these are relatively modest—small, cream coloured, star-like with a slightly unpleasant odour.
 Deep pink to bright red sepals (which are little leaves that protect the flower bud) emerge and take over the plant after the flowers die.

 The scientific name of the New South Wales Christmas Bush, Ceratopetalum gummiferum, refers to the horn shaped petals, and the fact that this plant produces large amounts of gum when the bark is cut.

-For the sepals to achieve a bright red colour, your plant needs to receive a lot of sunlight, so make sure you don’t plant it somewhere too shady.
+For the sepals to achieve a bright red colour, your plant needs to receive a lot of sunlight.
 This plant likes moist conditions, and regular watering will give a good, long flowering season.